The Article in 60 Seconds

 Over the last few years, I have watched numerous companies stand motionless as large percentages of their marketshare have been whittled away by competitors that they never knew existed or that didn’t exist a couple years ago.

-There are certainly a number of contributing explanations but one common denominator: the way people in B2B companies source services has fundamentally changed.
-Golf games and long lunch meetings will likely always be some part of the regimen, but handshakes and well founded relationships are quickly moving to second string.
-As the millennial workforce moves into decision-making positions in organizations and as our collective buying and sourcing patterns increasingly move into the land of the URL, marketing has become essential for success in the B2B arena.
+There are certainly a number of contributing explanations, but one common denominator: the way people in B2B companies source services has fundamentally changed.
+Golf games and long lunch meetings will likely always be some part of the regimen, but handshakes and well-founded relationships are quickly moving to second string.
+As the Millennial workforce and their younger Gen Z cohorts move into decision-making positions in organizations and as our collective buying and sourcing patterns increasingly move into the land of the URL, marketing has become essential for success in the B2B arena.